adaltas/node-csv/README.md

 This package provides a flexible generator of CSV strings and Javascript objects implementing the Node.js `stream.Readable` API.

+[The full documentation of the "csv-generate" package is available here][home].

 Features includes:

 *   random or pseudo-random seed based generation